Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 where each component (block) $z_j$ of $z$ may contain more than one variables.
-To alleviate the bias incurred by ignoring the dependence among the blocks $\{Z_j\}_{j=1}^m$, one would prefer using less number of blocks while maintaining the computational tractability of the optimization problem in~\eqref{Eqn:VI_for}.
+In general, to alleviate the bias incurred by ignoring the dependence among the blocks $\{Z_j\}_{j=1}^m$, it is preferable to use a reduced number of blocks while maintaining the computational tractability of solving problem~\eqref{Eqn:VI_for}.
+In this work, we consider two model settings: Bayesian models with and without latent variables.

+{\bf Bayesian models without latent variables.} In this setting, the hidden variables $Z$ solely consist of model parameters $\theta \in \Theta \subset \mathbb{R}^d$ and we consider mean-field approximation over (blocks of) components of $\theta$.
+We consider a standard model setting where the observations $X = X^n = \{X_1, \cdots, X_n\}$ are i.i.d.~given $\theta$.
+We denote the prior and posterior distributions of $\theta$ as $\pi_\theta$ and $\pi_n$, respectively, where